 400 004 AE – 1955; this 7 inch EP does not show the Mozart Jubilee logo

-This listing is incomplete, as the series continued after the release of the booklet (see the two unmentioned issues) .
+This listing is incomplete, as the series continued after the release of the booklet (see the three unmentioned issues) .
 Further more, the record sleeve that comes with the 1956 box “Mozart Miniatuur” (S 06100 R), predicts the series will include 60 albums in 1956.
 I suppose most of these (definitely more than the 34 items listed above) were released before 1956.

 Some releases do not bear the Mozart Jubilee logo, though in some cases stickers were used to drag these issues into the series, probably pasted on left-over covers at a later moment.